 When you’re first starting out as an author, it can be incredibly daunting.
 I remember the feeling well.
-Back when I started self-publishing in 2011, there really wasn’t much information out there on how to market your books and be successful at it.
+Back when I started self-publishing in 2011, there really wasn’t much information or tips out there on how to market your books and be successful at it.
 I had to find my own way, and along the way I learnt a lot.
-Since then, I’ve gone on to sell more than half a million books, with my latest becoming the biggest selling self-published book of the year and landing me a huge publishing deal with Amazon.
+Since then, I’ve gone on to sell more than half a million books, with my latest becoming the biggest-selling self-published book of the year and landing me a huge publishing deal with Amazon.
 That took five years of working out what works and what doesn’t.
 Separating the wheat from the chaff is difficult, especially with so many people professing to be self-publishing experts.
 Even today, there’s a lot of rubbish out there in the industry.
 People with barely a few hundred sales put themselves up as gurus to tell others what works and what doesn’t.
 The signal to noise ratio is low.
 I hope to cut through that.
 Here are my top tips based on five years of experience, half a million sales and the biggest-selling indie book of the year.

 Treat your writing as a business

 This is absolutely paramount.
 You’re creating a product and selling it to customers.
 If that makes you uncomfortable, stop reading now and find a traditional publisher.

 Otherwise, you’re not after self-publishing; you’re after vanity publishing, which is a whole different ball-game.

 Always think about the long-term

 You won’t release your first book and get big sales.
 You just won’t.
 In fact, once you’ve self-published your first book, pat yourself on the back and get on with writing another two.
 New readers simply aren’t going to flock to your one single book — they like to stick with a certain author.
 Give them a reason to want to invest in you.